ShummusShah/ShummusShah.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am currently a Sr. Software Engineer at <a href="https://www.build.com" target="_blank">Build.com</a>.
-I consider myself as a full-stack developer and equally excited working on both ends.
+I am currently a Wealth Manager at <a href="https://www.mazars.co.uk/Home/Services/Financial-Planning" target="_blank">Mazars</a>
+I am learning how to code at the moment and am thoroughly enjoying it.
+This site was a test to how much I have learnt so far.
 I like complex problem sovling and coming up with an efficient solution.I am passionate about learning new technologies and implementing them.

+I am currently seeking a role within a disruptive, fast-paced Fintech where I can make a real impact and help drice the company forward.
+From working in the financial industry for 4 years, it is incredibly apparent how Fintech companies are the future and I want to join the industry and help drive a company towards its goals.

+Please see below for a copy of my CV
 </p>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>

 ## Resume
-<iframe src="https://drive.google.com/open?id=18xHF4SRS3pEAnxkowZhucR2UFtVALNuD" width="100%" height="900"></iframe>
+<iframe src="https://drive.google.com/file/d/1-3ZmVsbhv3l6kRfsfskMhfzaFtVmMZ7N/view?usp=sharing" width="100%" height="900"></iframe>